-It’s fairly straightforward.
+It’s pretty straightforward.
 If you keep doing it yourself, you can conserve money on visits to the vet.

-Your veterinarian will be able to determine if the tumor is the source of the problem.
+Your veterinarian can determine if the tumor is the source of the problem.
 In that case, your dog may require medication, surgery, or radiation treatment to be treated.
 This form of treatment will vary based on the kind of illness.

 Reason 2: Dental Issues

 Dogs are prone to dental problems.
-It’s especially common if the owner doesn’t have their pets’ teeth checked on a regular basis.
+It’s widespread if the owner doesn’t have their pets’ teeth checked regularly.

-Many dogs have a terrible breath as a result of this.
-If you notice your dog sleeping with tongue out, then know it’s caused by dental issues.
+Many dogs have terrible breath as a result of this.
+If you notice your dog sleeping with its tongue out, then know dental issues cause it.

-Periodontitis stinks up your dog’s mouth and might lead to major difficulties ahead.
-That’s why dental treatment and proper hygiene are essential for our canine companions.
+Periodontitis stinks your dog’s mouth and might lead to significant difficulties.
+Dental treatment and proper hygiene are essential for our canine companions.

 N.B.
 Both kidney illness and type 2 diabetes can generate a peculiar or unpleasant smell.

-If your dog gets fishy breath on a frequent basis, seek guidance from your veterinarian.
+If your dog gets fishy breath frequently, seek guidance from your veterinarian.
 Cleaning its teeth on a routine basis won’t be sufficient in the case of gum disease.
 They will also need to be addressed by your veterinarian.